-- 5.1 This covers notification prior to admission, procedures to cover transitional arrangements between schools or alternative providers, and the process to be followed upon reintegration after a period of absence or when pupils' needs change.
-For children being admitted to Plumpton Primary School for the first time with good notification given, the arrangements will be in place for the start of the relevant school term.
-In other cases, such as a new diagnosis or a child moving to Plumpton Primary School mid-term, we will make every effort to ensure that arrangements are put in place within two weeks. - 5.2 In making the arrangements, we will take into account that many of the medical conditions that require support at school will affect quality of life and may be life-threatening.
+5.1 This covers notification prior to admission, procedures to cover transitional arrangements between schools or alternative providers, and the process to be followed upon reintegration after a period of absence or when pupils' needs change.
+For children being admitted to a Skylark Federation school for the first time with good notification given, the arrangements will be in place for the start of the relevant school term.
+In other cases, such as a new diagnosis or a child moving to a Skylark Federation school mid-term, we will make every effort to ensure that arrangements are put in place within two weeks.

+5.2 In making the arrangements, we will take into account that many of the medical conditions that require support at school will affect quality of life and may be life-threatening.
 We also acknowledge that some may be more obvious than others.
 We will therefore ensure that the focus is on the needs of each individual child and how their medical condition impacts on their school life.
-We aim to ensure that parents/carers and pupils can have confidence in our ability to provide effective support for medical conditions in school, so the arrangements will show an understanding of how medical conditions impact on the child's ability to learn, as well as increase their confidence and promote self-care. - 5.3 We will ensure that staff are properly trained and supervised to support pupils' medical conditions and will be clear and unambiguous about the need to actively support pupils with medical conditions to participate in offsite visits, or in sporting activities, and not prevent them doing so.
+We aim to ensure that parents/carers and pupils can have confidence in our ability to provide effective support for medical conditions in school, so the arrangements will show an understanding of how medical conditions impact on the child's ability to learn, as well as increase their confidence and promote self-care.

+5.3 We will ensure that staff are properly trained and supervised to support pupils' medical conditions and will be clear and unambiguous about the need to actively support pupils with medical conditions to participate in offsite visits, or in sporting activities, and not prevent them doing so.
 We will make arrangements for the inclusion of pupils in such activities with any adjustments as required unless evidence from a clinician such as a GP states that this is not possible.
 We will make sure that no child with a medical condition is denied admission or prevented from attending the school because arrangements for supporting their medical condition have not been made.
 However, in line with our safeguarding duties, we will ensure that all pupils' health is not put at unnecessary risk from, for example, infectious disease.
-We will therefore not accept a child in school at times where it would be detrimental to the health of that child or others. - 5.4 Plumpton Primary School does not have to wait for a formal diagnosis before providing support to pupils.
+We will therefore not accept a child in school at times where it would be detrimental to the health of that child or others.

+5.4 Skylark Federation does not have to wait for a formal diagnosis before providing support to pupils.
 In cases where a pupil's medical condition is unclear, or where there is a difference of opinion, judgements will be needed about what support to provide based on available evidence.
 This would normally involve some form of medical evidence and consultation with parents/carers.
-Where evidence conflicts, some degree of challenge may be necessary to ensure that the right support can be put in place, these discussions will be led by Jon Hughes, and then an individual healthcare plan will be written in conjunction with the parent/carers by Sophie Shannon, and put in place.
-(Please also see 'Safeguarding children in whom illness is fabricated or induced' Department for Children's & Families 2008).
+Where evidence conflicts, some degree of challenge may be necessary to ensure that the right support can be put in place, these discussions will be led by the Head of School, and then an individual healthcare plan will be written in conjunction with the parent/carers by our SENDCo, and put in place.